Senderhauf/landwatch/readme.md

 This project uses [Docker](https://docs.docker.com/ "Docker Documentation") and [Docker Compose](https://github.com/docker/compose "Docker Compose Repository").
 Please install and configure these as you see fit.

+Ports 5432 and 8080 must be free on the host machine for postgreSQL and pgAdmin, respectively, to run correctly.

 In the top level directory, run the following command to start:

 ```shell